epistemik-co/staple-api/docs/README.md

     schema:rangeIncludes example:Person .

 example:customerOf a rdf:Property ;
-    rdfs:comment "An customer of an organization" ;
+    rdfs:comment "An organization this agent is a customer of" ;
     schema:domainIncludes example:Agent ;
     schema:rangeIncludes example:Organization .
 ```

-### Ontology elements

-In this section we summarise and further explain specific elements and patterns used in ontologies, using the ontology above as a running example:
+In the following points we summarize and further explain specific elements and patterns used in RDF ontologies, using the above one as a running example.

-#### Prefix declarations:
+### Prefix declarations

 Prefix declarations, placed in the beginning of the ontology, define mappings from the shortcut prefixes for specific vocabularies to the full URI namespaces they denote, e.g.: